The best buys for your tiny garden (that will actually fit)

 We all know space in London is a premium, especially when it comes to the outdoors.
 For many of us having access to a garden is something of a distant dream, along with those fantasies of living in zone 1 and owning your own property.
 If you’re one of the lucky ones with access to your own slice of inner-city greenery you’d be a fool not to make the most of it (we’re only minorly bitter, promise…).

 Even if your garden's more “kitchen herb garden” than Eden Project in terms of size, that doesn’t mean you can’t still enjoy the great outdoors.
 In fact, minimal space simply means less maintenance and more room for creativity, so having a small garden shouldn’t be seen as a drawback.
 With a few clever buys, you can easily transform your miniature plot of land (be it lush lawn or cosy balcony) into an al fresco paradise.

 1. Outdoor shelving unit

 Limited floor space?
 Use walls instead!
-This shelving unit is the perfect perching spot for smaller potted plants, adding greenery even when actual grass is limited.
-The minimalist design will take you miles away from your noisy London postcode and off to a balcony somewhere in Europe... (teleportation not guaranteed).
+A shelving unit gives the perfect perching spot for smaller potted plants, adding greenery even when actual grass is limited.
+Load yours up with trailing plants like ivy or string of pearls for extra aesthetic points.

 2. Hanging plants